pakozm/BrickPi_Lua/README.md

   reads the value of the sensors at the given port numbers.

 - `boolean,error_message = brickpi.setTimeout(number)`: initializes
-  the BrickPi motors timeout.
+  the BrickPi motors timeout, given in seconds.
+The  number is a double, so it is possible to give any fraction of a second.
 Returns true if everything is ok, otherwise it returns false plus an error message string.

 The following port and sensor numbers are available: